yuripiffer/customer_partner_match/README.md

   - **carpet** (bool): returns craftsman with experience in carpet flooring (optional),
 - body: none

-> After param fields validation, searches for best partners according to best rating and smallest distance.
+> After param fields validation searches for best partners according to best rating and smallest distance.
 At least one flooring type (wood, tiles or carpet) needs to be true.

 Response